INSA-SINTEF/BowtiePlusPlus/README.md

 ## Installation
 Create the .env file and place it at `backend/app/app` and `backend/app/user`.
-From the project root, launch docker-compose up.
+From the project root, launch `docker-compose up`.
 It may take a few minutes for the containers to be launched.